PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     Once the Service account is created, navigate to its *Keys* page to add an API key.
 Create a JSON type key, download it, and store it somewhere safe for use in the next section.

+=== "Modal"

+    A Modal API token is required to push work to Modal.

+    Create a Modal API token by navigating to Settings in the Modal UI.
+In the API Tokens section of the Settings page, click *New Token*.

+    Copy the token ID and token secret and store them somewhere safe for use in the next section.

 ### Work pool configuration

 Our push work pool will store information about what type of infrastructure our flow will run on, what default values to provide to compute jobs, and other important execution environment parameters.
 Because our push work pool needs to integrate securely with your serverless infrastructure, we need to start by storing our credentials in Prefect Cloud, which we'll do by making a block.